springfall2008/batpred/docs/install.md

 These instructions will take you through the process of installing and configuring Predbat for first time use.

-If you have a working Predbat installation and are changing to use the Predbat add-on, the [AppDaemon to Predbat add-on upgrade process](#upgrading-from-appdaemon-to-predbat-add-on) is described below.
+If you have a working Predbat installation using AppDaemon and are changing to use the Predbat add-on, the [AppDaemon to Predbat add-on upgrade process](#upgrading-from-appdaemon-to-predbat-add-on) is described below.

 It's recommended that you watch the [Predbat Video Guides](video-guides.md) before you start.